 - Search/select the user whose approver privileges you would like to transfer to another admin.

-- In the pop up that opens, all the resources for which the selected admin to authorized to approve password access requests will be displayed.
-Choose the desired resources
+- In the pop up that opens, all the resources for which the selected admin is authorized to approve password access requests will be displayed.
+Choose the desired resources.

 - Then, select the admin to whom you would like to transfer the approver privileges to.

 - Hit "Transfer".
 The approver privileges will be transferred and the authorized administrator will be subsequently changed.